KataChannel/katastarterkit/SECURITY.md

 ## 🚨 Reporting a Vulnerability

 We take security vulnerabilities seriously.
-If you discover a security issue in KataCore, please follow these steps:
+If you discover a security issue in Timonacore, please follow these steps:

 ### 📧 Report Privately